jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab1.md

 $$

-The resulting matrix $C$ will have dimensions $m×p$, where $m$ is the number of rows in $A$ and $p$ is the number of colums in $B$.
-Each element $c_{ij}$ in matrix $C$ is obtained by taking the dot product of the i-th row of matrix $A$ and the j-th colunm of matrix $B$.
+The resulting matrix $C$ will have dimensions $m×p$, where $m$ is the number of rows in $A$ and $p$ is the number of columns in $B$.
+Each element $c_{ij}$ in matrix $C$ is obtained by taking the dot product of the i-th row of matrix $A$ and the j-th column of matrix $B$.

-Matrix multiplication involves accessing elements in a sequential manner.
+Matrix multiplication involves accessing elements sequentially.
 When matrices become large, it can lead to poor cache performance, as data may not fit into the fast cache memory, causing more frequent fetches from slower main memory.
 This is why the unoptimized core loop (Matrix_Loop) has II = 4.

 ### Optimization 1